 The monks practiced viticulture professionally.
 The monastery developed with its offshoots on the Rhine, so to speak, the most important wine-growing business in the world.
 In 1245, the historic wine cellar was built, now known as the Cabinet Cellar.
 In 1712, starting from a part of this cellar, in which the best wines were stored, the quality concept Cabinet first used.
 From 1935 to 1938, the Romanesque state was restored, today Eberbach is one of the best preserved medieval monastery complexes.
 In 1803, in the course of the Napoleonic Wars the property was secularized and underwent several ownership changes.

 Since 1945, the monastery and vineyards have been the domain of the Hessian state vineyards, The most famous single location is the Steinberg in Hattenheim.
 This was the favorite vineyard of the monks and was already listed in 1211 in the goods directory "Oculus Memorie".
 The company stores special wine rarities in the monastery cellars.
 Every year one of the VDP Rheingau (formerly Charter Rheingau) organized auction instead, in the model of Hospices de Beaune the wines of the state winery and of neighboring noble estates are sold for charitable purposes.
 Of the German Wine Academy Wine seminars are regularly held here.
-In the winter of 1985/86 a large part of the interior shots for the film "The Name of the Rose" (in the main role Sean Connery) was shot after the bestseller by Umberto Eco.
+In the winter of 1985/86 much of the interior shots for the film "The Name of the Rose" (starring Sean Connery) were shot after the bestseller by Umberto Eco.